-It intends to fashion people of integrity, compassion, and justice who incorporate those qualities in all aspects of their lives.
-Belhaven College aims to contribute to society people who seek "to serve, not to be served."
+By developing servant leaders who value integrity, compassion, and justice in all aspects of their lives, the College prepares people to serve, not to be served.

-Revised by the Board of Trustees, November 1998.
+Revised by the Board of Trustees, November 2005.

 OUR STATEMENT OF FAITH

 - 1. We believe that there is only one God, eternally existent in three persons: Father, Son, and Holy Spirit. - 2.
 We believe in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return to power and glory. - 3.
 We believe the Bible to be the inspired, inerrant, and only infallible, authoritative Word of God, which exercises ultimate authority over the individual, the Church, and human reason. - 4.
 We believe that justification through Christ is received by repentant sinners through faith alone, without works. - 5.
 We believe that God, by His Spirit, progressively transforms the lives of those who are justified by God. - 6.
 We believe in the resurrection of both the saved and the lost: they that are saved unto the resurrection of life and they that are lost unto the resurrection of damnation.